roadwarriorslive/Pipulate/README.md

 server as well, thanks to node.js.
 You would be the "full web stack" crowd -- a euphemism for "I also dabble in node".
 All legit.
 All valid.
 All inferior to learning Python through Jupyter Notebook.
 This is because...
 FOSS and science.
-Because Fernando Perez make a MatLab Notebook killer on Python first, and everyone's been jumping on that bandwagon ever since.
+Because Fernando Perez made a MatLab Notebook killer on Python first, and everyone's been jumping on that bandwagon ever since.
 Access to 2-billion users because JavaScript is the default language of browsers isn't enough to elevate JavaScript over something that already exists as a better native spoken machine